Non-Stationary Bandits with Habituation and Recovery Dynamics: Defining Reducing or Gaining Unknown Efficacy (ROGUE) Bandits

 \subsection{Reducing or Gaining Unknown Efficacy (ROGUE) Bandits}

 A disadvantage of the stationary MAB is that it does not allow rewards to change over time in response to previous actions, and this prevents the stationary MAB model from being able to capture habituation or recovery phenomena.
 Here, we define ROGUE bandits that can describe such behavior.
-The ROGUE bandit is a setting where there is a finite set of actions $\mathcal{A}$ that can be chosen at each time step $t$, each action $a \in \mathcal{A}$ at time $t$ provides a stochastic reward $r_{a,t}$ that has a sub-Gaussian distribution $\mathbb{P}_{\theta_a,x_{a,t}}$ with expectation $\mathbb{E}r_{a,t} = g(\theta_a,x_{a,t})$ for a bounded function $g$, the parameters $\theta_a\in\Theta$ for $a \in\mathcal{A}$ are constants that are initially unknown but lie in a known compact, convex set $\Theta$, and each action $a\in\mathcal{A}$ has a state $x_{a,t}$ with nonlinear dynamics

-where $\pi_{a,t} = \mathbf{1}[\pi_t = a]$, $\mathcal{X}$ is a known compact, convex set, $A_a,B_a,K_a$ are known matrices and vectors, and $x_{a,0}$ is initially unknown for $a\in\mathcal{A}$.
-Note that the effect of the projection in the dynamics (\ref{eq:init_dynam}) is to act as a saturator of the state, so that the state does not become unbounded.
+The ROGUE bandit is a setting where there is a finite set of actions $\mathcal{A}$ that can be chosen at each time step $t$, each action $a \in \mathcal{A}$ at time $t$ provides a stochastic reward $r_{a,t}$ that has a sub-Gaussian distribution $\mathbb{P}_{\theta_a,x_{a,t}}$ with expectation $\mathbb{E}r_{a,t} = g(\theta_a,x_{a,t})$ for a bounded function $g$, the parameters $\theta_a\in\Theta$ for $a \in\mathcal{A}$ are constants that are initially unknown but lie in a known compact, convex set $\Theta$, and each action $a\in\mathcal{A}$ has a state $x_{a,t}$ with nonlinear dynamics $x_{a,t+1} = h_a(x_{a,t},\pi_{a,t})$ where $\pi_{a,t} = \mathbf{1}[\pi_t = a]$, $h:\mathcal{X}\times \mathbb{B} \ \rightarrow \mathcal{X}$ is a known dynamics function, and $\mathcal{X}$ is a compact convex set such that $x_{a,t} \in \mathcal{X} \ \forall a,t$, and $x_{a,0}$ is initially unknown for $a\in\mathcal{A}$.
+This particular model formulation is useful for various real world scenarios in which effective system models exist but states are not directly observed due to system or measurement noise.
+This can be achieved by training models on previously collected controlled data, or by using models based on information from qualified domain experts.
+In the case of personalized healthcare-adherence interventions and on-line marketing, often times effective models can be generated from previous experimental data (e.g., from RCTs or focus group testing) though state observation in non-laboratory (i.e., not completely controlled) situations is challenging.
+This data can be used in conjunction with MLE techniques to obtain useful estimates of the system dynamics.
+In cases where limited data and expertise are available, alternative models ought to be used, the discussion of which is out of the scope of this paper.

 The problem is to construct a policy for sequentially choosing actions in order to maximize the expected reward.
 Observe that the ROGUE bandit model is non-stationary since the reward distributions depend upon previous actions.
 This makes the problem of designing policies more difficult than that of designing policies for the stationary MAB.
 More specifically, let $\pi_t\in\mathcal{A}$ be the action chosen at time $t = 1,\ldots,T$.
 Then the policy consists of functions $\pi_t(r_{\pi_1},\ldots,r_{\pi_{t-1}},\pi_1,\ldots,\pi_{t-1})\in\mathcal{A}$ that depend on past rewards and actions.
 For notational convenience, we will use $\Pi = \{\pi_t(\cdot)\}_{t=1}^T$ to refer to the policy.
 In this notation, the problem of constructing an optimal policy to maximize expected reward can be written as